-The sponsor's interest rate outlook for this trust is "rising".
-This means that the sponsor believes that there is a greater likelihood of a rising interest rate environment, even if the extent of the increases is minimal, over the life of the trust.
-If the interest rate outlook were "declining", this would mean that the sponsor believes that there was a greater likelihood of a declining interest rate environment, even if the extent of the decrease is minimal, over the life of the trust.
-The sponsor's outlook for this trust was determined as of the "Security Selection Date" on January 25, 2021.
+The sponsor's interest rate outlook for this trust is "declining".
+This means that the sponsor believes that there is a greater likelihood of a declining interest rate environment, even if the extent of the decrease is minimal, over the life of the trust.
+If the interest rate outlook were "rising", this would mean that the sponsor believes that there was a greater likelihood of a rising interest rate environment, even if the extent of the increase is minimal, over the life of the trust.
+The sponsor's outlook for this trust was determined as of the "Security Selection Date" on February 2, 2023.

-Rising Interest Rate Outlook Strategy.
-Because the sponsor's interest rate outlook for the trust is "rising", the trust's portfolio was divided into five asset segments as of the Security Selection Date: approximately 40% invested in the equity securities of operating companies traded on a U.S. exchange, which may include securities of all market capitalizations; approximately 5% invested in common stock of one or more funds that invest primarily in publicly traded companies involved in the mining for gold or other precious metals; approximately 10% invested in common stock of one or more funds that invest primarily in foreign or domestic convertible securities, either directly or indirectly by investing in other funds which themselves invest directly in convertible securities; approximately 15% invested in common stock of one or more funds that invest primarily in investment grade bond strategies, which may include bond issuers from foreign markets, including issuers from emerging markets and approximately 30% invested in common stock of one or more funds that invest primarily in common stock of one or more funds that invest primarily in foreign markets, including issuers from emerging markets and approximately 30% invested in common stock of one or more funds that invest primarily in determine the securities is approximately 30% invested in common stock of one or more funds that invest primarily in foreign markets, including issuers from emerging markets and approximately 30% invested in common stock of one or more funds that invest primarily in high yield bond (known as "junk bonds") strategies, which may include senior loans and bond issuers from foreign markets, including issuers from emerging markets.
+Declining Interest Rate Outlook Strategy.
+Because the sponsor's interest rate outlook for the trust is "declining", the trust's portfolio was divided into five asset segments as of the Security Selection Date: approximately 40% invested in the equity securities of operating companies traded on a U.S. exchange, which may include securities of all market capitalizations; approximately 10% invested in common stock of one or more funds that invest primarily in publicly traded companies involved in the mining for gold or other precious metals; approximately 5% invested in common stock of one or more funds that invest primarily in foreign or domestic convertible securities, either directly or indirectly by investing in other funds which themselves invest directly in convertible securities; approximately 30% invested in common stock of one or more funds that invest primarily in investment grade bond strategies, which may include bond issuers from foreign markets, including issuers from emerging markets and approximately 15% invested in common stock of one or more funds that invest primarily in high yield bond (known as "junk bonds") strategies, which may include senior loans and bond issuers from foreign markets, including issuers from emerging markets.
 These weightings may vary thereafter.
-The trust is not actively managed and the portfolio will not be changed in response to a change in the sponsor's interest rate outlook during the trust's life.
+The trust is not actively managed, and the portfolio will not be changed in response to a change in the sponsor's interest rate outlook during the trust's life.